pranigopu/pranigopu.github.io/docs/statistics/approximating-distributions.md

 ---

-# 0. Key ideas & definitions
+# 0. Key ideas and definitions
 Some phrases and terms regarding probability distributions are discussed in the file on quantifying probabilities.
 Chiefly, the phrase "drawing from a distribution" is clarified there.
 Other key ideas and concepts are...

 ## 0.1.
 Product measure